-WA State law allows for medical, philosophical, and religious exemptions from vaccination for school (preschool and K-12) and daycare attendance.
-The state does not set any adult vaccine requirements.
+WA State law allows for medical, philosophical, and religious exemptions from state mandated vaccination requirements for daycare, preschool, and K-12.
+(Note: Colleges and businesses set their own vaccine requirements and exemption procedures.)

 NOTE: In the 2019 Legislative Session, EHB 1638 removed the personal-philosophical exemption to the MMR vaccine (the personal-philosophical exemption remains for all other vaccines).
 The medical and religious exemptions remain for the MMR, and this includes both personal-religious (no church membership required) and church-affiliation.
 ICWA contacted the Department of Health about the design and content of the new exemption form and provided input.
 The new form is available below.

 Religious Exemptions Remain Unchanged.
 Please visit RELIGIOUS EXEMPTIONS CLARIFIED for more information and for printable letters you can share with parents, schools, and providers about exemption rights.

 If you choose to exempt your child from one or more state-required vaccines for school or daycare attendance, you need to file a Certificate of Exemption with your school.
 The WA Certificate of Exemption requires the signature of a qualified healthcare provider.
 As an alternative to signing the Certificate Form, a qualified healthcare provider may write a letter indicating that they have discussed the benefits and the risks of vaccines with the parent/legal guardian of the child.

 The Certificate of Exemption Form (School, Child Care and Preschool)